 .
 To be compatible with the

-package functions the shape file must have :
+package functions the shapefile must have :

 - at least the variables ‘id’, ‘species’, ‘genus’ and ‘family’